top of page

 I knew straight away that I wanted to learn more about the past.
 But it has taken a lifetime for me to write it.

-As a teenager, a friend and I spent hours sharing Mills and Boon romances and hiding them from our teachers inside our textbooks.
-Barbara Cartland was a firm favourite, interspersed with a few Agatha Christie’s that we judged more respectable if we were caught.
-For pure joy and escapism, I was drawn to the romantic suspense of novels such as Daphne du Maurier’s “Rebecca,” and the extensive collections of Victoria Holt and Susan Howatch.
-On reflection, these are the books that helped shape my early writing voice.
+As a teenager, a friend and I spent hours reading and sharing Mills and Boon romances, and hiding them from our teachers inside our textbooks.
+Barbara Cartland was a firm favourite, interspersed with a few Agatha Christie’s.
+Then I was drawn to romantic suspense of novels such as Daphne du Maurier’s “Rebecca,” and the extensive volumes of Victoria Holt and Susan Howatch.
+I imagine these are the books that shaped my early writing voice.

 I realised early on that it was the romance of a story that I preferred.